 - 1.1.
 This Development Framework has been prepared to guide potential development at Warma, Le Pre de la Cotte, and Mycroft, Route de Carteret, Cobo.
 It provides broad, comprehensive and practical guidance on how policies in the Island Development Plan (IDP) will be applied to the site, and considers appraisal of the wider area and site. - 1.2.
-A previous Development Framework was approved for the part of the site known as 'Warma' in October 2017.
-However, land adjacent to this site has since been put forward for development and in order to consider the area comprehensively, this draft Development Framework incorporates both Warma and adjacent land to the west known as Mycroft. - 1.3.
-Once approved, this Development Framework will become Supplementary Planning Guidance and any planning application for residential development on the site should be in accordance with it.
-The previous Warma Development Framework, October 2017, will be susperseded by this Development Framework.
+This Development Framework has been adopted as Supplementary Planning Guidance and any planning application for residential development on the site should be in accordance with it.
+For clarity, this Development Framework supersedes the previous Warma Development Framework (October 2017) which has now been withdrawn.

-2. Site Overview
+Site Overview